-Solo60 is not your regular gym; it’s UK’s first self-operated gym.
+Solo60 is not your regular gym; it’s the UK’s first self-operated gym.
 It empowers individuals to squeeze in a 60-minute workout on their busy schedules with the convenience of mobile.

 We were instantly drawn towards the brand icon: an athletic and professional ‘60’ symbol with exciting elements.
-The white space, square framing and the invisible X mark resembling an hourglass fit the brand very well.
+The white space, square framing, and the invisible X mark resembling an hourglass fit the brand very well.

 Plus, that’s how you can create the illusion of movement – even from a static image!